CLICK HERE TO ACCESS

 This is a typical Saki story with a light-hearted beginning and a macabre twist ending.
 The story is useful for examining situational irony and flashback.
 After some preliminary work with vocabulary and some reading comprehension questions, I use this story to help students examine the plot diagram.
 Although it does employ flashback, it is actually a fairly typical plot structure for students to examine and understand the story arc.

 I end with a creative writing exercise where students take on the role of the nervous and anxious Mr. Nuttel at the end of the story and write a letter to his sister after he has bolted out of the Sappleton residence.

-I love to start this story off with a bit of discussion about strange traditions that we still follow today (trick or treating, the President pardoning the turkey for Thanksgiving, predicting weather with a groundhog).
-Students discuss why we follow traditions, if they are easy to change, and what superstitions they have.
+I love to start this story off with a bit of discussion about strange traditions that we still follow today (trick or treating, the President pardoning the turkey for Thanksgiving, predicting the weather with a groundhog).
+Students discuss why we follow traditions, whether they are easy to change, and what superstitions they have.

 Symbolism is so important in The Lottery, so we spend time discussing symbolism before we even begin reading.
 I tell them to pay attention to descriptions of setting, weather, character names, and objects in the story and consider what they might symbolize.

 As a final assignment, students create a newspaper for the town in which The Lottery is set.
 They write a headline article explaining the results of this year’s lottery, a special interview with a character, an obituary for Mrs. Hutchinson, and a life and times article about a topic of their choice.